Posted on

 (list gcc glibc openssl))

 That list is the entire environment.
-There is no "the system happened to have this."
+There is no situation like: "the system happened to have this."
 There is no accumulation of prior state.
-Every ingredient is named, weighed, and catalogued, the way a chemistry lab protocol specifies every reagent and every condition β€” not because chemists are pedantic, but because *the reproducibility of the result depends on it.
+Every ingredient is named, weighed, and catalogued, the way a chemistry lab protocol specifies every reagent and every condition — not because chemists are pedantic, but because *the reproducibility of the result depends on it.

-The outputs are stored with content-addressed naming: a binary's path in the system is derived from the cryptographic hash of its contents and all of its declared dependencies.
+The outputs are stored with Content-Addressed naming: a binary's path in the system is derived from the cryptographic hash of its contents and all of its declared dependencies.

 That long string of characters is not a label.
 It's a proof.
-Change any input β€” even one byte β€” and the hash changes, and the path changes with it.
-There are no silent mutations.
-There is nowhere for a ghost to hide.
+Change the input by a single byte, and the hash shifts, taking the path with it.
+There are no silent mutations — there is nowhere for a ghost to hide.

-In addition: In software engineering, random() is typically introduced for securityβ€”to prevent predictive attacks or generate cryptographic keys.
+In software engineering, introducing random() is typically done for security purposes — such as preventing predictive attacks or generating cryptographic keys.

 What changes in engineering practice

 With Guix, developers independently build Bitcoin Core from source.
 Not on shared infrastructure.
-On completely independent machines β€” potentially different hardware, different countries, different operational histories.
+On completely independent machines — potentially different hardware, different countries, different operational histories.
 If the process is sound, they all arrive at the same hash.

-They submit that hash alongside a cryptographic signature β€” a mathematical seal that binds the result irrevocably to their identity.
+They submit that hash alongside a cryptographic signature — a mathematical seal that binds the result irrevocably to their identity.
 The collection of these signed attestations is public and auditable.

 Before (Gitian):

-Developer builds β†’ Signs the binary β†’ User downloads and trusts the signature
+Developer builds → Signs the binary → User downloads and trusts the signature

 The user is trusting a person, and that person's build environment, and everyone who had access to it.